Okabe-Rintarou-0/EbookStore/README.md

 + 2021/10/10

-  Implement Lucene to index the book details, making it more flexible to search books.
+  Implement Lucene & Solr to index the book details, making it more flexible to search books.